theDrake/unity-experiments/README.md

 A few of these practice projects are [playable online](https://play.unity.com/u/theDrake), including:

 - [_Carnage_](https://play.unity.com/mg/other/carnage-j) (a [Vehicles](https://github.com/theDrake/unity-experiments/tree/master/Vehicles) experiment): Score points (and take damage) for every collision.
-Survive as long as you can!
+Survive if you can!
 - [_Tanks_](https://play.unity.com/mg/other/tanks-t33): A simple yet intense deathmatch game!
-- [_Battle Ball Z_](https://play.unity.com/mg/other/battle-ball-z) (a [Ball](https://github.com/theDrake/unity-experiments/tree/master/Ball) experiment): Roll around, jump around, and use a variety of interesting power-ups to withstand an ever-growing onslaught and remain atop the tower!
+- [_Battle Ball Z_](https://play.unity.com/mg/other/battle-ball-z) (a [Ball](https://github.com/theDrake/unity-experiments/tree/master/Ball) experiment): Roll around, jump, and use power-ups to withstand an ever-growing onslaught!
 - [_Breakout_](https://play.unity.com/mg/other/breakout-43): Classic brick-breaking action!

 [^1]: This is an affiliate link, which means I may receive a commission if you click the link and purchase something through the [asset store](https://assetstore.unity.com/?aid=1100lIqr).